 Tracy Gordon is a senior fellow with the Urban-Brookings Tax Policy Center, where she researches and writes about fiscal challenges facing state and local governments, including budget tradeoffs, intergovernmental relations, and long-term sustainability.
 Before joining Urban, Gordon was a senior economist with the White House Council of Economic Advisers.
 She was also a fellow at the Brookings Institution, an assistant professor at the Maryland School of Public Policy, and a fellow at the Public Policy Institute of California.
 Gordon was a member of the District of Columbia Infrastructure Task Force and the District of Columbia Tax Revision Commission.
 She serves on the board of trustees for the American Tax Policy Institute and the National Tax Association.

 Gordon has written extensively on state and local government finances, including taxes, budgeting, intergovernmental relations, municipal debt, and pensions.
 She has appeared in the New York Times, Wall Street Journal, and Washington Post and on C-SPAN, Fox Business News, and NPR.
 Recent publications include Assessing Fiscal Capacities of States: A Representative Revenue System–Representative Expenditure System Approach (with Richard Auxier and John Iselin); "The Federal Stimulus Programs and Their Effects" (with Gary Burtless) in The Great Recession; "State and Local Fiscal Institutions in Recession and Recovery" in the Oxford Handbook on State and Local Government Finance; and "Addressing Local Fiscal Disparities" in the Oxford Handbook of Urban Economics and Planning.
 Gordon holds a PhD in public policy with a concurrent MA in economics from the University of California, Berkeley.

 Steve Rosenthal, a senior fellow in the Urban-Brookings Tax Policy Center at the Urban Institute, researches, speaks, and writes on a range of federal income tax issues, with a particular focus on business taxes.
-In 2013, he was the staff director of the DC Tax Revision Commission.
+In 2013, he also was the staff director of the DC Tax Revision Commission.